Moving to Ecuador Guide

 Security experts suggest carrying a “decoy” wallet with a small sum of money in it to draw attention away from your money belt should the need arise.

-The education system in Ecuador is held is reasonably high regard having improved considerably over the last few decades.
+The education system in Ecuador is held in reasonably high regard, having improved considerably over the last few decades.
 Sadly, unless your children speak fluent Spanish, it is unlikely that the public schooling system will be of much benefit.

 Instead, you’ll likely want to make use of one of the many international schools which teach in English, though most include Spanish lessons on a regular basis in order to help pupils learn the native language.

 While the standard of education at these private schools is generally higher than at non-fee-paying schools, parents should be aware of the costs involved, which many expats consider excessive.
 Thus, many parents opt to home school their children or even to send them to another country for education.

 You should be aware that virtually all the international schools are based in Quito and so should you reside elsewhere transportation to and from school should also be a consideration.